-211. The Trust does not currently pool the GAG it receives on behalf of Academies within the group.
-A levy will be charged annually for the purpose of covering the costs associated providing central services and executive management of the Trust and will be on a pro-rata basis using the GAG for each Academy as the basis.
+205. The Trust does not currently pool the GAG it receives on behalf of Academies.
+A levy will be charged annually for the purpose of covering the costs associated providing central services and executive management of Huish and will be on a pro-rata basis using the GAG for each Academy as the basis.